-The mayor shall be elected for a term of four years, which shall begin on the sixth day after the election and continue until a successor has been duly elected and has taken office.
+Amendments to this section include: after "years" deleting the rest of the sentence which said ", which shall begin on the sixth day after the election and continue until a successor has been duly elected and has taken office."
+The expiration of the mayor's term is now set out in Section 9-1.18 SFCC 1987.